Havelock Ellis: Auto-eroticism

-Ellis' views of auto-eroticism were very comprehensive, including much more than masturbation.
+Ellis's views of auto-eroticism were very comprehensive, including much more than masturbation.
 Auto-eroticism, according to Ellis, includes a wide range of phenomena.
 Ellis states in his 1897 book Studies in the Psychology of Sex, that auto-eroticism ranges from erotic day-dreams, marked by a passivity shown by the subject, to "unshamed efforts at sexual self-manipulation witnessed among the insane".

 Ellis also argues that auto-erotic impulses can be heightened by bodily processes like menstrual flow.
 During this time, he says, women, who would otherwise not feel a strong propensity for auto-eroticism, increase their masturbation patterns.
-This trend is absent, however, in women without a conscious acceptance of their sexual feelings and in a small percentage of women suffering from a sexual or general ailment which result in a significant amount of "sexual anesthesia".
+This trend is absent, however, in women without a conscious acceptance of their sexual feelings and in a small percentage of women suffering from a sexual or general ailment which results in a significant amount of "sexual anesthesia".

 Ellis also raises social concern over how auto-erotic tendencies affect marriages.
 He goes on to tying auto-eroticism to declining marriage rates.
 As these rates decline, he concludes that auto-eroticism will only increase in both amount and intensity for both men and women.
 Therefore, he states, this is an important issue to both the moralist and physician to investigate psychological underpinnings of these experiences and determine an attitude toward them.

 Smell

 Ellis believed that the sense of smell, although ineffective at long ranges, still contributes to sexual attraction, and therefore, to mate selection.
 In his 1905 book, Sexual selection in man, Ellis makes a claim for the sense of smell in the role of sexual selection.
-He asserts that while we have evolved out of a great necessity for the sense of smell, we still rely on our sense of smell with sexual selection.
+He asserts that while we have evolved away from dependence on the sense of smell, we still rely on our sense of smell with sexual selection.
 The contributions that smell makes in sexual attraction can even be heightened with certain climates.
 Ellis states that with warmer climates come a heightened sensitivity to sexual and other positive feelings of smell among normal populations.
 Because of this, he believes people are often delighted by odors in the East, particularly in India, in "Hebrew and Mohammedan lands".
 Ellis then continues by describing the distinct odours in various races, noting that the Japanese race has the least intense of bodily odours.
 Ellis concludes his argument by stating, "On the whole, it may be said that in the usual life of man odours play a not inconsiderable part and raise problems which are not without interest, but that their demonstrable part in actual sexual selection is comparatively small."